isomerpages/moe-tkgs/index.md

   - infopic:
       title: Experience TKGS
       id: infopic
-      description: Experience TKGS on 16 Nov at our in-person Open House from 9am to 12noon!
+      description: Join us on 16 Nov at our in-person Open House from 9am to 12noon!
         Hear from our students and staff about our TKGS brand of education.
 See you then!
-      button: Click here to register
+      button: Live chat Registration link
       url: https://go.gov.sg/tkgs-ask-the-leaders
       image: /images/Hompage/For_MOTD_and_screen.jpg
   - resources: